RatanShreshtha/GrokkingCS/05-object-oriented-programming/README.md

 # Introduction

-Object Oriented programming (OOP) is a programming paradigm that relies on the concept of classes and objects.
+Object Oriented Programming (OOP) is a programming paradigm that relies on the concept of classes and objects.
 In Object Oriented programming (OOP) related pieces of information and behaviors are grouped together into a template called a **class**.
 Then individual **objects** are created from the class template.
 The entire software program runs by having multiple objects interact with objects to create the larger program.

 ## Why OOP?